kaiosilveira/design-patterns/factory-method/README.md

 The factory method pattern provides us a way to delegate the creation of objects to subclasses, while keeping the intent of the superclass clear.

-**Book definition:** Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses.

 ## Structure

 ```mermaid